yaacov/argparse-sh/README.md

 ## Introduction

-`argparse.sh` contains bash functions that streamlines the management of command-line arguments in Bash scripts, enhancing the robustness and user-friendliness of your code.
+`argparse.sh` contains Bash functions that streamlines the management of command-line arguments in Bash scripts, enhancing the robustness and user-friendliness of your code.
 Its syntax is intentionally designed to be familiar to those who have experience with argument parsing libraries, providing a smooth and intuitive scripting experience.

 ## Features